MicrosoftDocs/learn/learn-pr/azure/publish-reusable-bicep-code-using-github-actions/includes/4-exercise-publish-template-spec.md

 ## Add a publish step to your workflow

-TODO Update the template spec workflow file to publish the template spec with a very simple versioning scheme (just use the pipeline run number as the version number)
+TODO Update the template spec workflow file to publish the template spec with a very simple versioning scheme (just use the workflow run number as the version number)

 ## Verify and commit your workflow definition